 Digital transformation requires examination and reinvention of every component of your business, beginning with the hiring process.
 So you can bet there will be some road bumps along the way.
 But cultures that embrace digital innovation don’t shy away from a little risk; they welcome it with open arms in pursuit of constantly improving the customer experience.

-5. They Encourage Questions And Have A Knowledge Sharing Strategy
+They Encourage Questions and Have a Knowledge Sharing Strategy

 If your employees are not comfortable and confident asking questions about the changes taking place, why they are taking place, and what best practices they can adopt to help them use the new technology to the best of their abilities, your digital transformation will fail.
 Period.
 Some employees are digitally-minded, and some are not.
 It takes time to learn to use a new software, and use it well.
 So make sure you take the time to answer every question with sincerity and clarity.